Privileged Access Management for Active Directory Domain Services

 - Prepare: Identify which groups in your existing forest have significant privileges.
 Recreate these groups without members in the bastion forest.

-- Protect: Set up lifecycle and authentication protection, such as Multi-Factor Authentication (MFA), for when users request just-in-time administration.
-MFA helps prevent programmatic attacks from malicious software or following credential theft.
+- Protect: Set up lifecycle and authentication protection for when users request just-in-time administration.

 - Operate: After authentication requirements are met and a request is approved, a user account gets added temporarily to a privileged group in the bastion forest.
 For a pre-set amount of time, the administrator has all privileges and access permissions that are assigned to that group.
 After that time, the account is removed from the group.